microsoft/fluentui/packages/react-popup/Spec.md

 ### Accessible markup

-Accessible markup is divided into two scenarios:
+Accessible markup is divided into the following scenarios:

 ```tsx
 // Popup that does not trap focus